microsoft/FluidFramework/BREAKING.md

 This field has been deprecated and will be removed in a future breaking change.
 You should be able to get the kind of sharing link from `shareLinkInfo.createLink.link` property bag.

 ### Remove ShareLinkTypes interface
 `ShareLinkTypes` interface has been deprecated and will be removed in a future breaking change.
-Singnature of `createOdspCreateContainerRequest` has been updated to now accept `ISharingLinkKind` property instead.
+Signature of `createOdspCreateContainerRequest` has been updated to now accept `ISharingLinkKind` property instead.
 ```diff
     function createOdspCreateContainerRequest(
         siteUrl: string,